Our key actions

-We finalised 2 investigations and commenced 5 in the quarter.
-At the end of the quarter, we had 10 investigations underway.
+We finalised 3 investigations and commenced 2 in the quarter.
+We had 3 investigations underway at the end of the quarter.

 Find out more about our compliance and enforcement role and the penalties for breaking the rules.

-- The most common complaints were about the financial services, retail, solar telemarketing and gambling industries.
+- The most common complaints were about retail, financial services and the building/ maintenance sectors.

-Note: We also received 11 complaints about commercial instant messages this quarter.
+Note: We have also received 43 complaints about commercial instant messages year to date.

 We alert businesses about potential compliance issues raised in complaints where we can.
-We provide details to the business when the person complaining gives us permission.
+We provide details to the business when the complainant has given us permission.
 If the issues continue, we may investigate.
-One alert can include several issues or complaints.
+One alert can relate to several issues or complaints.